-For an Academy, the initial contribution rate will be equal to that of WSCC except where the Academy elects to be pooled with other Academies who are part of the same Multi Academy Trust (where the rate set will be equal to the MAT's pooled rate) or where the Academy wishes to pay an individual rate calculated by the Fund Actuary.
+For an Academy, the initial contribution rate will be equal to the Academies who are part of the Multi Academy Trust (MAT) pool or, if this is not applicable, that of WSCC.except where the Academy elects to be pooled with other Academies who are part of the same Multi Academy Trust (where the rate set will be equal to the MAT's pooled rate) or where the Academy wishes to pay an individual rate calculated by the Fund Actuary.

-For a Free School, the initial contribution rate will be an individual rate calculated by the Fund Actuary except where the Free School elects to be pooled with other Academies who are part of the same Multi Academy Trust (where the rate set will be equal to the MAT's pooled rate).
+For a Free School, the initial contribution rate will be an individual rate calculated by the Fund Actuary.except where the Free School elects to be pooled with other Academies who are part of the same Multi Academy Trust (where the rate set will be equal to the MAT's pooled rate).

-the Funding Target used for Academies and Free Schools is the "ongoing funding basis".
+The Funding Target used for Academies and Free Schools is the "ongoing funding basis".

-For Academies or Free Schools nearing the end of their participation in the Fund, the Fund may use the "gilts basis" as the Funding Target.
+For Academies or Free Schools nearing the end of their participation in the Fund, the Fund may use the "cessation gilts basis" as the Funding Target.